KristjanESPERANTO/MMM-Forum/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the ISC License - see the [LICENSE](./LICENSE.md) file for details.

 ## Changelog